 PRO TIPUse your summary and experience section to better highlight your Microsoft Word skills.
 Then, give examples of how some of those specific skills helped made you succeed in your role.
 And to gain more credibility, include real numbers and results for each skill you list.

-Power phrases for your Microsoft Word skills on resume
+How to demonstrate Microsoft Word skills on your resume

 - Created print-ready designs and mockups using Microsoft Word

 - Generated detailed graphs on Microsoft Word to provide better visual illustrations in data representation

 - Used Microsoft Word to proofread and edit business documents before reaching out to business partners, clients, and investors